-The Advantages and Disadvantages of Using a Menstrual Cup by Teya Janelle Posted on August 03, 2016 4 Comments
+The Advantages and Disadvantages of Menstrual Cups by Teya Janelle Posted on August 03, 2016 4 Comments

 Imagine your life as a woman during a zombie apocalypse.
 The first problem is your birth control pills (study says sex is inevitable when everybody’s depressed) and the second is your menstruation.

 Disposal of used sanitary pads is a total nightmare.
 And expect shortage of sanitary napkins and tampons.

 It would be a chaotic and terrible world for every woman survivor.
 Your menstrual cup or EvaCup can actually save your life with or without zombies.

 It’s now considered as the best feminine hygiene product because it’s reusable and safer than your regular pads.

 A feminine cup is usually made of silicone or rubber that is made to protect you from leaking for hours.

 Having doubts about buying a period cup?
 Here are some advantages and disadvantages that you might want to consider:

 It’s affordable simply because it’s reusable.
 Women spend money buying pads and tampons in stores.